 Chapter 1 - Transformers & Mechanistic Interpretability

-The transformer is an important neural network architecture used for language modeling, and it has made headlines this year with the introduction of models like ChatGPT.
+The transformer is an important neural network architecture used for language modeling, and it has made headlines with the introduction of models like ChatGPT.

 In this chapter, you will learn all about transformers, and build and train your own.
 You’ll also learn about Mechanistic Interpretability of transformers, a field which has been advanced by Anthropic’s transformer circuits sequence, and work by Neel Nanda.